ClearSkyDev/clearsky_photo_reports/README.md

 via the *Enable Cloud Sync* toggle.
 When disabled, new reports remain on the device and the sync service ignores any drafts.

+## Export History

+Whenever a report is exported to PDF or HTML a local log entry is created using `shared_preferences`.
+The log records the report name, timestamp, export type and whether the export happened offline.
+The **Export History** screen lists the most recent exports for quick reference.

 ## Admin Audit Logs

 Administrators can review a history of actions such as logins, invoice updates and report changes.
 The **Audit Logs** screen provides search and filtering by user, action, date or target ID and exports the results to CSV for external analysis.